maxxiimo/the-front-end-manifesto/Foundation Styles.md

   - [normalize_h5bp_p2.sass][]
   - [normalize_h5bp_p2_print.sass][]

+##### What's in Each Section

-I use the structure for most of my projects.
+I use the above "TOC" for most of my projects.
 What follows is a description of each section as they appear in [application.scss][]:

     /*
     * Important!
 Do *not* use Sprockets "require" syntax.